News and Announcements

 Carlos Molano in his recent Seminar on Hydrogeology (Quito, Ecuador) promoted a new Hungarian Geography book as an example to introduce Regional Flow and flow system Analysis to students at elementary level.

 You can access this book here on page 162-165.

 Endowed Hydrogeology Chair funded by Joe Tóth at ELTE, Budapest

-József and Erzsébet Tóth Endowed Hydrogeology Chair was funded on 1 September 2016 at Faculty of Science, Eötvös Loránd University, Budapest thanks to generous donation of Prof. József Tóth.
+József and Erzsébet Tóth Endowed Hydrogeology Chair was founded on 1 September 2016 at Faculty of Science, Eötvös Loránd University, Budapest thanks to the generous donation of Prof. József Tóth.
 The main scope of the Chair is teaching, fostering, promotion and application of the „Tóthian” modern hydrogeological approach.
-The elaboration and preservation of the famous library of Tóth was also integrated into the activity of the Chair.
-The head is Judit Mádl-Szőnyi (Chair of RGFC) and she co-operates with her colleagues, PhD and MSc students in the frame of this group to urge the recognition of the vital Tóthian scientific heritage.
+The elaboration and preservation of the famous library of Tóth were also integrated into the activity of the Chair.
+The head is Judit Mádl-Szőnyi (Chair of RGFC) and she cooperates with her colleagues, PhD and MSc students in the frame of this group to urge the recognition of the vital Tóthian scientific heritage.
 The chair would like to attract scientific interest worldwide.

-Plans of a book titled „Theoretical and practical developments in regional groundwater flow”
+Plans for a book titled „Theoretical and practical developments in regional groundwater flow”